Garbage, Recycling, Bulk, and Household Hazardous Waste

 - Magazines, catalogs, and phone books

 Trash and recycling are collected on all holidays with the exception of Christmas Day.
 In the event your regularly scheduled trash and/or recycling collection day coincides with Christmas Day, it will be collected on the next regularly scheduled pick-up day.

 Horticultural Debris Pick Up Days & Instructions

 Horticultural debris consisting of grass clippings, palm fronds, or small tree branches are collected on the same day as trash pick-up, but must be separated from the trash debris.
-Tree branches must be bundled and tied with string and must not exceed four feet in length, four inches in diameter, and 40 lbs. in weight per bundle.
+All tree trimmings, branches, and palm fronds put out for regular solid waste collection but not cut and placed in a residential container or rollout cart shall be cut, tied, and neatly placed at the curb in bundles not exceeding four feet (4’) in length, fifty pounds (50 lbs.) in weight, and placed within five feet (5’) of the hard-topped road.
 Tree stumps and logs will only be collected on bulk pick-up days provided they are cut properly and placed neatly at the curb.